This page outlines information about impacts to your study experience due to COVID-19.

 Student wellbeing and counselling chevron_right

-We continue to provide professional and dedicated support for all Aboriginal and Torres Strait Islander students, regardless of whether you’re studying on-campus, online or by mixed mode.
-Our Indigenous Student Centres on campus, except Orange, are now open, providing access to computers and printing.
+We continue to provide professional and dedicated support for all First Nations students, regardless of whether you’re studying on-campus, online or by mixed mode.
+Our First Nations Student Centres on campus are now open.

 International students chevron_right

 Support for international students in New South Wales

 The New South Wales Government is funding up to 20 weeks of free accommodation for vulnerable international students in NSW during the current COVID-19 pandemic.